youpvp/youpvp.github.io/_posts/2011-6-21-blogengine-on-appharbor.md

 One bit of strange behavior that I noticed was that absolute links would fail to load, due to the requests being made on a port other than 80.
 Apparently this is a <a href="http://support.appharbor.com/kb/getting-started/workaround-for-generating-absolute-urls-without-port-numbe">
-known issue</a> that I’ve fixed by modifying AbsoluteWebRoot property in Utils.cs. *Update*: Link to metaweblog.axd (RsdHandler.cs) needed fixing too.
+known issue</a> that I’ve fixed by modifying AbsoluteWebRoot property in Utils.cs.

-So far, I am pretty happy with my experience with AppHarbor.
-It could be some time before I can move my site entirely to AppHarbor, but I am willing to give it a try.
-Meanwhile, check out my blog on AppHarbor <a href="http://ypblog.apphb.com">http://ypblog.apphb.com</a>.